Special Educational Needs

 How do you know if my child needs extra help?

-Your child's play partner (key worker) will carry out an initial assessment of your child six to eight weeks after they join the preschool and will then continue to assess their development within the seven areas of learning as outlined under EYFS.
+Your child's play partner (key worker) will carry out a baseline assessment of your child six to eight weeks after they join the preschool and will then continue to assess their development within the seven areas of learning as outlined under EYFS.

 These checks help to identify any areas where children might need extra support.
 The staff meet weekly to discuss observations and plan future activities to meet the learning and development needs of the children.